shradhanjalipradhan/SQL_Challenge/README.md

 ## 🤝 Collaboration

-This project is being built in collaboration with **[@Anirudh Nuti](https://www.linkedin.com/in/anirudhnuti/)** — a passionate data engineer and SQL expert.
-We’re combining our real-world experience to bring you the best prep material out there.
+This project is being built in collaboration with **[@Anirudh Nuti]([https://www.linkedin.com/in/anirudhnuti](https://www.linkedin.com/in/nvkanirudh/)/)** — a passionate data engineer and SQL expert.
+We’re combining our real-world experience to bring you the best prep material.

 ## 🔗 Follow the Series